 - Make a schedule.
-I physically write out what I need to get done that done.
+I physically write out what I need to get done that day.
 I have always loved planners and I still keep one.
 Mostly for work, but now I jot down my writing goals.
 Every night after dinner, I spend an hour at my computer.
 I don’t set a word goal for those days.
 I know that sometimes I feel like a failure if I don’t meet a word goal.
 Get into the habit of doing it and soon, you will just migrate away from the TV and to your writing space instead.
 Once you have a routine, then you can start figuring out your word goals.

 - I stick to the schedule.
 It would be so easy to come up with an excuse why I can’t write.
 I spent all day teaching kids on the computer, I can’t stare at the screen any longer.
 I am exhausted from the day.
 I don’t want to.
 Something I did was having my husband join me.
 We each put on headphones and enjoy an hour of doing things for us.
 He plays video games or goes down one of his research fueled rabbit holes for whatever project he has brewing.
 But don’t rely on that person to make you do your writing.
 That isn’t fair to them.
 Again, it is your story, not there’s.